bjorn-sys/VIDEO-GAMES-SALES-ANALYSIS/README.md

-> 🎯 These years saw a boom in game development and platform diversity.
-This could be due to technological advancements and increased demand for home entertainment.
+> 🎯 These years experienced a boom in game development and platform diversity, likely driven by advancements in gaming technology and growing global demand.